(Want You) Back in My Life Again

 "(Want You) Back in My Life Again" is a song by the popular group the Carpenters, the second single off their album Made in America, released in 1981.
 The song reached #72 on the U.S. Billboard Hot 100.
 Its B-side was "Somebody's Been Lyin'", another song from the album.

-This song also has the "synthesizer programming" of Daryl Dragon of Captain and Tennille fame.
+This song also had the synthesizers programmed by Daryl Dragon of Captain and Tennille fame.